ts-task/task/README.md

 which is not that bad.
 All that is required is that the functions passed pipe to have the following signature `Task<T1, E1> => Task<T2, E2>`

-We have a list of experimental operators in `src/operators/experimental.ts`.
-Use them with discresion as they might change without notice.
-All other operators will follow the semantic release convension.

 ### Specific semantics